Summary

 Part A: Open-label Phase

-Part A is an open-label, pharmacokinetics (PK) phase to compare belimumab exposure between participants who have "low" proteinuria (≥ 4 to < 8 g/day) and "high" proteinuria (≥ 8 g/day) at the Screening Visit, Visit-1.
+Part A is an open-label, PK study to compare belimumab exposure between participants who have "low" proteinuria (≥ 4 to < 8 g/day) and "high" proteinuria (≥ 8 g/day) at Visit -1.

 Part B: Randomized Phase

-Part B is a prospective, randomized, phase II, double-blind, placebo-controlled, multicenter clinical trial in adults with primary MN.
-Part B will commence after the analysis of the PK data in Part A.
+Part B is a prospective, randomized, phase II, double-blind, placebo-controlled, multicenter clinical trial in adults with primary MN to assess the effectiveness of belimumab and rituximab at treating primary MN.
+Part B is commencing after the completion of the ad hoc PK analysis, which did not support increasing the belimumab dose in participants with high proteinuria.

-A total of 104 participants will be randomized in a 1:1 fashion into two treatment arms.
+A total of 58 participants will be randomized into two treatment arms.

 Keywords

-Membranous Nephropathy, Nephrotic Syndrome, Primary Membranous Nephropathy, Pharmacokinetics (PK) Analysis, Double-Blind (Masked), Placebo-Controlled Clinical Trial, Co-administered belimumab and rituximab, Kidney Diseases, Nephrosis, Membranous Glomerulonephritis, Rituximab, Belimumab
+Membranous Nephropathy, Nephrotic Syndrome, Primary Membranous Nephropathy, Pharmacokinetics (PK) Analysis, Double-Blind (Masked), Placebo-Controlled Clinical Trial, Co-administered belimumab and rituximab, Kidney Diseases, Nephrosis, Membranous Glomerulonephritis, Rituximab, Belimumab, Belimumab and Rituximab

 Eligibility